All Episodes

 Davos, right?

-The the kind of the Davos or Brussels elite that want to remake the entire world and their idea of like a Western democracy which isn't even really Western anymore which is just you know unfettered immigration and multiculturalism and now when the Japanese start seeing just a little bit of that like uh this isn't working at all.
+The kind of the Davos or Brussels elite that want to remake the entire world and their idea of like a Western democracy, which isn't even really Western anymore, which is just, you know, unfettered immigration and multiculturalism.

-But the fact is you can go look at the look at the tourism in Japan or look at the Chinese people that show up to this prime minister or the likely prime minister are really pissed because she's from a place called Nara.
+But the fact is, you can go look at the look at the tourism in Japan or look at the Chinese people that show up to this prime minister or the likely prime minister are really pissed because she's from a place called Nara.

-That's where the deer are if you've seen the really peaceful deer that you can go and look at when the Chinese tourists will go up there and like F with the deer essentially hit the deer and kind of torture him a little bit and she got real pissed off about that.
+If you've seen the really peaceful deer that you can go and look at, when the Chinese tourists will go up there and like F with the deer, essentially, hit the deer and kind of torture them a little bit.

 But that's just one among other things when these people try to come into that society and don't abide by it.

-No they don't abide by the rules.
+They don't abide by the rules.

-So for her to say actually Japan uh we have low crime we have a good so a good society that functions very well good public transportation XYZ maybe we don't need to bring in a bunch of third worlders that have nothing in common with our traditional culture.
+Maybe we don't need to bring in a bunch of third worlders that have nothing in common with our traditional culture.

-In fact, probably would like to overthrow every component of that culture given the opportunity to do so.
+In fact, probably would like to overthrow every component of that culture if given the opportunity to do so.

 Because Japan does represent the West in a lot of ways.